 2. Heat Source

 You can increase to medium heat if you want to sear, saute or fry.

-You need to remember that even at low heat the oil or other liquid will become hot so when inserting be prepare for splatter.
+You need to remember that even at low heat the oil or other liquid will become very hot so when inserting ingredients you need to be prepared for splatter.